An incredible platformer/IP graveyard.

 Developer - Team ASOBI.

 Publisher - PlayStation Studios.
 Released - September 6th, 2024.
 Available On - PlayStation 5/Pro.
 Rated - (E 10+) - Crude Humor, Fantasy Violence.
 Platform Reviewed - Playstation 5.
-Review Access - Astro Bot was purchased by the review for the purpose of this review.
+Review Access - Astro Bot was purchased by the reviewer for the purpose of this review.